Thousands of people embark on nursing degrees every year with the ambition of becoming a fully qualified nurse.

 It is no surprise that being a nurse is a demanding but rewarding role, no matter what area you choose to specialise in.

-This is made more challenging by the 40,000 nurses the NHS is currently short by.
+This is made more challenging by the thousands of nurses the NHS is currently short by.
 This can make providing adequate care for patients and the vulnerable an uphill struggle.

-But on the upside, if you are considering a career in nursing, you are very likely to secure employment after you graduate.
+But on the upside, if you are considering a career in nursing, your skills are very likely to be in demand after you graduate.

 Becoming a Nurse